Off-the-job training methods

 Disadvantages – Low interest of employees.
 It is not learning by practice.
 It is One-way communication.
 No authentic feedback mechanism.
 Likely to lead to boredom for employees.

 Providing training by way of using Films, Televisions, Video, and Presentations etc. This method of training has been using successfully in education institutions to train their students in subjects to understand and assimilate easily and help them to remember forever.
 New companies have come up for providing audio visual material for students in their concern subjects.
-In the corporate sector, mainly in customer care centres employers are giving training to their employees by using audio visuals material to teach how to receive, talk and behaviour with the customer.
+In the corporate sector, mainly in customer care centers employers are giving training to their employees by using audio visuals material to teach how to receive, talk and behaviour with the customer.

 Advantages – Wide range of realistic examples, quality control possible.